 Talent development: Encouragement and support of identified talents and abilities that are nurtured in their own right – not as an opening for remediation nor as a reward or motivator for achievement.

 Talent focus: Involves ongoing identification and recognition of a student’s advanced abilities as well as budding interests, along with explicit options for exploring and expressing those abilities and interests within and outside the curriculum.
 “Talent focus” is used as an overarching term that includes “talent development.”

 In addition to the 2e Center, the Bridges Education Group manages 2eNews.com, which is the home for leading research, conversation, and commentary around the needs of this population and increasing awareness of the role cognitive diversity plays in learning and the workplace.
-You may purchase a subscription or sign up for a free three-day trial here.
+You may sign up for a free membership here.
 Other helpful resources include:

 •Operational Definition of Twice-Exceptional Learners